Art-Sells/Arells/Build-Notes.md

 ### Testing
 - Export Test (similar to sell except)
+- - Ensure the “if changes supplicate” logic accounts only for changes from 0, not from number changes if cVactTaa changes from .03 to .02 or the Da, still activate (from selling)
 - 3%-0.1% export (selling) fee?
 - **fix Selling Discrepancy Issue (VERY IMPORTANT)**
 - - if (cVactDa > 0.00) take Dollar difference from cpVact - bitcoinPrice and ensure this USDC amount is used to bridge to BTC and that amount it added to BTC address before exporting out (figure out how to ensure aBTC doesn't update from BTC since we'll be adding more BTC before exporting)